Jens Kølbæk

-Jens Kølbæk (born 1945), is a Danish chess player and two-times Danish Chess Championship medalist in 1976 and 1977.
+Jens Kølbæk (1945–13 April 2024), was a Danish chess player and two-times Danish Chess Championship medalist in 1976 and 1977.

 Biography

 From the mid-1960s to the mid-1970s Jens Kølbæk was one of the leading Danish chess players.
 He participated many times in the finals of Danish Chess Championships and won two silver medals: 1976 and 1977.
 Jens Kølbæk participated in European Junior Chess Championship (1964/65) and Nordic Chess Championship (1973).

 Jens Kølbæk played for Denmark in the Chess Olympiads: